nown1ne/weather/README.md

 # Weather App
-An HTML, CSS, and JavaScript weather application that uses OpenWeather API and Unsplash API
+An HTML, CSS, and JavaScript weather application that uses OpenWeather API and Unsplash API (takes a lot of time to load in images)

 <br/>